West Albany High School offers a full program of interscholastic athletics for boys & girls.Athletic Calendar

 - Athletic Fee Deferment / Work Study Application

-Students involved in interscholastic activities, Rally, Hi-Steppers, or other physically demanding extra-curricular activities are encouraged to carry personal medical or accidental insurance.
+Students involved in interscholastic activities, Rally, Hi-Steppers, or other physically demanding extra-curricular activities are required to carry personal medical or accident insurance.
 West Albany High School does not insure students for injuries which occur at school.
-If you do not have insurance, it is required that you sign an insurance waiver form.

 West Albany Athletic Code

 Students participating in athletic programs will be expected to adhere to the Athletic Code.
 The Code includes:

 - Refraining from the use of drugs, alcohol & tobacco;

 - Maintaining proper respect for others & their property;

 - Exhibiting appropriate behavior as outlined in the Student’s Rights & Responsibilities Handbook.

 The code is administered by the coaches within each sport and the athletic coordinator.
 Failure to comply with the code will result in disciplinary action which could involve temporary or permanent suspension from participation.

 - Possession or use of drugs, alcohol, tobacco or performance enhancing drugs;